seemenkina/spiffe-example/java-spiffe-federation-jboss/README.md

 }
 ```

-It validates that the SPIFFE id in the Peer's SVID is `spiffe://example.org/front-end`.
+It validates that the SPIFFE ID in the Peer's SVID is `spiffe://example.org/front-end`.

 ## More information